kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 Argument            | Description                                       | Format
 ------------------- | --------------------------------------------------|-----------
-transactionHash     | hash of the  transaction                                                      | string blockIndex          | number of the block that contains a transaction                               | uint32 timestamp           | timestamp of the transaction                                                  | uint64 isBase              | shows if the transaction is a CoinBase transaction or not                     | boolean unlockTime          | height of the block when transaction is going to be available for spending    | uint64 amount              | amount of the transaction                                                     | int64 fee                 | transaction fee                                                               | uint64 extra               | hash of the  transaction                                                      | string paymentId           | payment_id of the transaction (optional)                                      | string transfers           | array of address (string), amount (uint64)                                    | array
+transactionHash     | Hash of the transaction                                                      | string blockIndex          | Number of the block that contains a transaction                               | int timestamp           | Timestamp of the transaction                                                  | int isBase              | Shows if the transaction is a CoinBase transaction or not                     | boolean unlockTime          | Height of the block when transaction is going to be available for spending    | int amount              | Amount of the transaction                                                     | int fee                 | Transaction fee                                                               | int extra               | Hash of the  transaction                                                      | string paymentId           | Payment ID of the transaction (optional)                                      | string transfers           | Array of address (string), amount (int)                                       | array